arashnm80/arashnm80.github.io/quotes.md

 > Long-term games with long-term people.

 > Surround myself with people 20% better than me.

-> I choose not to think about people.

 > Streak is the most important metric for success.